hlotvonen/glyph-drawing-club-blog/src/posts/2025-04-01-the-small-house-of-ibms-code-page-437.md

     <figcaption>1982 IBM BASIC Manual</figcaption>
 </figure>

-Maybe the 1981 Technical Reference was printed in error, and corrected later?
-Nope—the [1983 PC/XT](https://erikarn.github.io/pcxt/PC-XT.pdf), the [1984 PC](https://archive.org/details/IBMPCIBM5150TechnicalReference6322507APR84/page/n246/mode/1up), and the [1986 PC/AT](https://bitsavers.org/pdf/ibm/pc/at/6183355_PC_AT_Technical_Reference_Mar86.pdf) *Technical References* display 0x7F as **delta** in the character set tables.
+What is going on?
+Was the 1981 Technical Reference was printed in error, and corrected later?
+It doesn't seem like it: the 1984 revised edition of the [IBM PC *Technical Reference*](https://archive.org/details/IBMPCIBM5150TechnicalReference6322507APR84/page/n246/mode/1up) still display 0x7F as **delta**.
+There's no mistake, even the **text label** of 0x7F is "delta", as listed in the printed System BIOS character generator routines.

 <figure class="u-image-full-width">
     {% image